lindsayrr8/lindsayrr8.github.io/_posts/2025-02-28-my-new-blog-post.md

 ## So, how do we approach figuring out the distribution of a dataset?

 To give a simple demonstration, we're turning back to `R` and its built-in `mtcars` dataset.

+*(As with most of my blog posts about visualization, this article will focus more on theory and technique than coding explanations.
+I have a bunch of those already available under my statistical and `R` posts.)*